 Contact us today for a free no obligation quote, or call us on 1300 73 53 99 (local call rates)

-Label Makers manufacture and stock a wide range of dangerous goods labels, class labels and hazchem labels and placards specifically for the labelling and identification of Hazardous and Dangerous Goods.
+Label Makers manufacture and stock a wide range of dangerous goods labels, class labels, class diamonds and hazchem labels and placards specifically for the labelling and identification of Hazardous and Dangerous Goods.
 We stock a range of DG Label designs including;

 Flammable Liquid Labels